 The Undergraduate Summer School is a unique opportunity for undergraduates from all corners of the world to spend eight weeks at our internationally renowned research centre, partnering with fellow Norwich Research Park institutes; The Sainsbury Laboratory and The Earlham Institute.
 The 2019 summer school runs from Sunday 29 June – Friday 24 August.

 One afternoon each week is dedicated to training events that cover activities such as science communication, computer programming, field studies, advanced presentation skills, and discussions with students from previous years about career development.

 Social interactions and teamwork are encouraged throughout, with activities including make-your-own pizza, bat walk and BBQs.

-The programme culminates in a 2-day conference on the beautiful North Norfolk coast where students present and share their research.
+The programme culminates in a two-day conference on the beautiful North Norfolk coast where students present and share their research.

 Our International Undergraduate Summer School includes;

 - £250 per week stipend

 - Free accommodation in your own en-suite room, with a shared kitchen and within walking distance of the John Innes Centre

 - A programme of training, research, seminars, workshops and social events

 - Be part of a world-renowned scientist’s laboratory and contribute to their research

 This is your opportunity to experience life in a world-leading scientific institute across a variety of biological and chemical sciences; including microbiology, cell biology, biochemistry, chemistry, genetics, molecular biology and computational and mathematical biology